wp-plugins/mashsharer/readme.txt

 [Demo Mashshare Social Media Icons Share Buttons](https://www.mashshare.net/?ref=1 "Social Media Icons Share Buttons - Mashable inspired Share Buttons")

-This Social Media plugin is in active development and will be updated on a regular basis - Please do not rate negative before i tried my best to solve your issue.
+This Social Media Share Button plugin is in active development and will be updated on a regular basis - Please do not rate negative before i tried my best to solve your issue.

 = Main Features =